-Bob Patin started playing jazz piano when he was a teenager; after listening to blues for several years, he discovered jazz and found his musical place in the universe.
-His earliest influences included Chick Corea, Keith Jarrett, Herbie Hancock, Les McCann, Ramsey Lewis, Professor Longhair, Mose Allison and most of all, Bill Evans, who remains his greatest influence.
+Bob started playing jazz piano when he was a teenager; after listening to blues for several years, he discovered jazz and found his musical place in the universe.
+His earliest influences included Chick Corea, Keith Jarrett, Herbie Hancock, Oscar Peterson, George Shearing, Les McCann, Ramsey Lewis, Professor Longhair, Mose Allison and most of all, Bill Evans, who remains his greatest influence.

 Bob got a music degree in 1978 from McNeese State University, then studied for his Master's in jazz studies at North Texas State University in Denton, Texas, played in the NTSU Lab Bands and working in clubs all over the Dallas-Fort Worth area.
 It was during this time that he also played his first large concerts, with Dallas-based country artist Ray Price.